zhehaowang/zhehao.me/book-notes/ecpp/it1-4-accustoming-yourself-with-cpp.md

 **Takeaways**
 * Rules for effective C++ programming vary, depending on the part of C++ you are using.

-### Prefer const, enum, inline, to define
+### Item 2: Prefer `const`, `enum`, `inline`, to `define`

 Alternatively, this item can be called "prefer compilers to preprocessors"

-\#define is substituted by the preprocessor thus the symbol is never seen by the compiler, nor does it exist inside symbol table.
+`#define` is substituted by the preprocessor thus the symbol is never seen by the compiler, nor does it exist inside symbol table.
 A language const instead will be seen by the compiler.

 Advantages of using the latter include
-* The compiler will be able to point out the symbol should an error occur
+* The compiler will be able to point out the symbol should an error occur.
-* If the const appears multiple times, the memory footprint is smaller using a const (only one copy in memory)
+* If the `const` appears multiple times, the memory footprint is smaller using a `const` (only one copy in memory).
-* No way to create class-specific const with \#define because define does not respect scope
+* No way to create class-specific const with `#define` because define does not respect scope.

-When declaring const to replace \#define, keep in mind that pointers should have both the pointer and the object it refers to declared const.
+When declaring `const` to replace `#define`, keep in mind that pointers should have both the pointer and the object it refers to declared const.

 E.g.
 ```cpp
 const char* const author = "me";
 ```
-Though item 3 would claim in this case, a const std::string is preferable
+Though item 3 would claim in this case, a `const std::string` is preferable.
 ```cpp
 const std::string author = "me";
 ```

-Another case to keep in mind is class-specific consts, to limit the scope of a constant to a class, you should make it a member, to ensure there is only one copy, make it a static member.
+Another case to keep in mind is class-specific `const`s, to limit the scope of a constant to a class, you should make it a member.
+To ensure there is only one copy, make it a static member.
 ```cpp
 class GamePlayer {
 private: